PARIKSHIT-Shah/PARIKSHIT-shah/README.md

 ## 🎯 Career Objective

-> To secure a meaningful role at a **product-based company** where I can utilise my skills, knowledge, and dedication to build scalable solutions that solve real-world problems — and grow continuously as a developer alongside a talented and driven team.
+> To secure a meaningful role at a **product-based company** where I can utilise my skills, knowledge, and dedication to build scalable solutions that solve real-world problems — and grow continuously as a developer alongside a talented and driven team..

 ---